Home » New York » 9/11 Memorial tours & tickets

 World Trade Center’s Cross

-A few days after the Twin Towers went down, the emergency responders found a 5 meters (17 feet) tall intersecting beam which resembled a Christian cross.
+A few days after the Twin Towers went down, the emergency responders found a 5-meter (17 feet) tall intersecting beam that resembled a Christian cross.

-Many of the recovery workers used this cross as a shrine and prayed and left notes.
+Many of the recovery workers used this cross as a shrine, prayed, and left notes.

 Later, this metallic cross found a place at the National 11 September Museum.